 Advantages of shared hosting

-The advantage of shared hosting is that it is typically designed for site owners to get up and running with little technical expertise, and it is very affordable.
-Entry level shared hosting is typically advertised at $5-10 per month.
+Shared hosting is typically designed for site owners to get up and running with little technical expertise, and it is very affordable.
+Entry level shared hosting is typically advertised at $10-15 per month (some offer introductory prices for half that).
 Hosting companies like to throw around terms like “unlimited everything” and “99% uptime,” and as a result, these inexpensive plans are by far the most popular option for those just starting out with a website for their business.

 Drawbacks of shared hosting